FastGitORG/document/.github/README.md

 Hi there!
 This is the documentation for FastGit.org.
 To get started, please read it carefully!

-One thing to note is that that the documentation is **not** synchronised in real time.
+One thing to note is that the documentation is **NOT** synchronised in real time.

 ## Languages